 Because You Have Very Few Social Gatherings

 we all know know one wants to leave the comfort of their home in the middle of February.
 Aside from, like, a Super Bowl party or maybe a friend's birthday, no significant social events are planned for this time of the year.
 We're still recovering from the holiday season.
 And some of us are still holding on to our "healthy lifestyle" New Year's resolutions, which often preclude a lot of the things adult hang-outs usually revolve around (namely drinking and eating).

 This, to be sure, plays to the whole "guilt free" angle mentioned above, because you can't feel guilty about telling people you can't go out with them

 if no one is going out.
 Because You're Your Own Furnace

 Pregnancy hot flashes, anyone?)
 While it's not pleasant to be sweaty, if one must be particularly warm it's best to do that sh*t during the coldest months of the year.
 Under good circumstances you're in a perpetual state of contented coziness.
 Because No One Expects You To Shovel Anything

 Why Being Pregnant In February Is The Worst" article is that you may run into the logistical issue of snow removal.
 That said, in my very fortunate experience, no one expected me to shovel snow when I was pregnant.
 I've been pregnant in February twice and that provided amazing excuses to have nothing to do with outdoor chores.
 It was glorious.
 I just sat in my apartment, probably with some hot coco, while my husband or very kind neighbors dealt with all that freezing white nonsense for me.
 Because It's A Short Month

 , it feels so amazing to tick another month off your list.
 It's like, "Oh wow.
 Another month down!
 Awesome!
 Getting closer!"
-While it isn't actually going any faster than if the month were 31 days, it's still a nice mental hurdle you can clear and feel good about in a mere 28.
+While it isn't actually going any faster than if the month were 31 days, it's still a nice mental hurdle you can clear and feel good about in a mere 28. so very long

 It really is the little things, you guys.